outermedia/solr-fusion/src/main/doc/user-guide.md

 * __returnDocCounts__ -  if __mapFacetValue__ is true and the order or number of values is modified then the facet document counts need to be adjusted too; the default value is the original document count list

+Special internally used variables:

+ * __dismaxWordCache__ - a Set&lt;String&gt; which is a search word cache used by the dismax query builder in order to deduplicate search words.

 These entries are directly accessible via simple variable names in the scripting languages supported by Java (e.g. [Javascript](#javascript) and
 [Bean Shell](#bean-shell)).
 In Java implementations the ScriptEnv methods have to be used to access these context variables.